AVEVA/CONNECT-data-services-developer-docs/content/communities/create-a-community.md

 # Create a community

 When you create a community, you define a space where external partners share operational data with one another.
-The community is private; no one outside of your community will have access.
+The community is private; no one outside of your community has access.

-When you create a community, you can designate a [Community Administrator](xref:communityroles#community-administrator) as part of the process.
+When you create a community, you can designate a [Community Administrator](xref:communityroles#community-administrator).

 For information about adding or deleting tenants from an existing community, see [Manage tenants in a community](xref:managecommunity).